In this article, we have provided an overview of Pre-Processors and Controllers in JMeter (Part-III):

 This article will guide users through the usage of Pre-Processors, Post-Processors and controllers in JMeter.
 Controllers are very useful as they make your test scenarios.

 You may want to test different scenarios in which you want to configure your own sequence of a request being sent to a server to monitor the response time and other performance factors.

 What You Will Learn:

 These are the elements which are executed before a sampler is executed.
-You can attach Pre-Processor with the sampler for which you want to make some changes in the request.
+You can attach the Pre-Processor with the sampler for which you want to make some changes to the request.

-The simplest of a case could be adding “Sample Timeout” preprocessor with an HTTP Request so that this request would run for only defined amount of time.
-It also makes sure that this modification is done only for the parent Sampler.
+The simplest part of a case could be adding “Sample Timeout” preprocessor with an HTTP Request so that this request would run for only a defined amount of time.
+It also ensures that this modification is done only for the parent Sampler.

 - Bean Shell Pre-Processor

 - JDBC Preprocessor

 - Sample Timeout

 The most commonly used ones are explained below with examples.
 You may or may not need everything in your projects.
 Try to identify the scenarios related to your project and implement the ones that will help you cover real time performance scenarios.